Mamayev Kurgan

-Mamayev Kurgan (Мама́ев курга́н) is a dominant height overlooking the city of Volgograd (formerly Stalingrad) in Southern Russia.
+Mamayev Kurgan (Мама́ев курга́н) is a hill and memorial complex overlooking the city of Volgograd (formerly Stalingrad) in Southern Russia.
 The name in Russian means "tumulus of Mamai".

 The formation is dominated by a memorial complex commemorating the Battle of Stalingrad (July 1942 to February 1943).
-The battle, a hard-fought Soviet victory over Axis forces on the Eastern Front of World War II, turned into one of the bloodiest battles in human history.
+The battle, a hard-fought Soviet victory over Axis forces on the Eastern Front of World War II, turned into the bloodiest battle in human history.
 At the time of its installation in 1967 the statue, named The Motherland Calls, formed the largest free-standing sculpture in the world.